ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 This delicious hot drink is very good for the spine.
 It lubricates all the joints and helps to break up calcium deposits.

-Boil the turmeric in water for about 8 minutes until it forms a thick paste.
+Notes: Boil a quantity of turmeric in water for about 8 minutes until it forms a thick paste for storing in refrigerator for up to 40 days, if desired.
 If too much water boils away, add a little more water.
-Meanwhile, bring milk to a boil with the almond oil.
+Meanwhile, bring your nut milk to a boil with the coconut oil.
 As soon as it boils, remove from heat.
-Combine the two mixtures and add honey or maple syrup to taste.
+Combine the two mixtures and add a dropper's worth of Stevia, or add honey or maple syrup to taste.

 Nursing mothers can use this as a nutritional